top of page

 • Every batch third-party tested for radioactivity.

-• Every batch third-party tested for microplastics
+• Every batch third-party tested for microplastics.

 • This one was very important.
-With more microplastics ending up in the environment every day, it was so important to us that the fish oil be free of microplastics.
+With more microplastics ending up in the environment every day, it was important to us that the fish oil be free of microplastics.
 Unfortunately, most fish oil companies do not test for this.

 • Truly whole food